 The qualifying patient’s physician may certify six ounces (plus) of dried, unprocessed marijuana, or its equivalent, in a 30-day period.
 If there is a compelling reason why the qualifying patient needs a greater amount, then the physician can specify what other amount the qualifying patient needs.

 No. The law prohibits the DHSS, as well as Missouri licensed dispensaries, from making personal identifying information public.
 Physicians and those employed by dispensaries will be able to verify a patient or caregiver registration.

 Someone who is:

 Patients can designate up to two caregivers.
 The patient must be licensed, and the caregiver(s) must be licensed according to 19 CSR 30-95.030(8)(B).

-Patient should bring their Photo ID issued by state of Missouri along with past medical records that confirms patient’s qualifying medical condition.
-Records can be faxed (949-404-8950) or e-mailed (email@example.com) to us prior to appointment to save time.
+Patient should bring their government-issued Photo ID along with past medical records that confirms patient’s qualifying medical condition, if available.

 Section 5(1) of Article XIV provides that a person who produces an “equivalent identification card or authorization issued by another state or political subdivision of another state” will not be subject to arrest or other sanctions under Missouri law for possession of marijuana in quantities less than the limits for qualified Missouri patients.

 No, unless the qualifying patient under the age of 18 is emancipated, only a parent or guardian who holds a primary Caregiver Identification Card may obtain a Cultivation License for a non-emancipated qualifying patient under the age of 18.

 No. The Department only accepts patient/caregiver applications submitted through its secure, on-line registry.
 Any mailed patient/caregiver application and/or payment will not be accepted.